 2. The election commission shall verify the signatures in turn on the forms of the lists of supporters.
 If the number of signatures of supporters is less than the minimum amount required or if the number of signatures of supporters, taking into account the signatures invalidated as a result of verification, is less than the minimum amount required, the invalidated part of the list of supporters shall be returned to the respective electoral subject and shall be given two days to correct the discrepancy.
-The election commission shall, as defined above, verify once again the corrected part of the lists of supporters is still less than the minimum amount required, the election commission shall, by decree of the commission chairperson, refuse to register the electoral subject.
+The election commission shall, as defined above, verify once again the corrected part of the lists of supporters is still less than the minimum amount required, the election commission shall, as defined above, verify once again the corrected part of the lists of supporters is still less than the minimum amount required, the election commission shall completely invalidate the list of supporters and shall, by decree of the commission chairperson, refuse to register the electoral subject.